phuslu/log/README.md

 	Cleaner func(filename string, maxBackups int, matches []os.FileInfo) }
 ```
+*Highlights*:
-> Note: FileWriter implements log.Writer and io.Writer interfaces both, it is a drop-in replacement of [lumberjack][lumberjack].
+- FileWriter implements log.Writer and io.Writer interfaces both, it is a recommended alternative to [lumberjack][lumberjack].
-> FileWriter also creates a symlink to the current logging file, it requires administrator privileges on Windows.
+- FileWriter creates a symlink to the current logging file, it requires administrator privileges on Windows.
+- FileWriter does not rotate if you define a broad TimeFormat value(daily or monthly) then reach its MaxSize.

 ## Getting Started